wxie2017/wxie2017.github.io/pages/speech/run_for_vpe.md

 1. help the club members grow

-2. orgnize high quality club meetings
+2. organize high quality club meetings

 To do this, I will